Catch a Falling Star

 Despite her rubber footpads, the nanny-bot chasing him met a similar fate.
 Helpless against Compound 201, she sprawled in a clattering crash, which secretly delighted the service robot.

-Talia dropped her buzz-cannon and sprinted forward, transitioning with the grace of a celestial dancer into a calculated slide across the slick floor.
-Gliding to a halt before the service robot, she caught it by surprise and quickly located its maintenance switch, powering it off.
+Talia dropped her buzz-cannon and ran forward—but she didn’t slip.
+Nova would never.
+With the grace of a celestial dancer, she executed a calculated slide, gliding to a halt before the service robot.
+Before it could react, she quickly located its maintenance controls and powered it off.

-Meanwhile, the persistent nanny-bot had seized Moonbeam’s foot, engaging in a tug-of-war as he struggled to crawl away while it continued to insist he dress properly.
+Meanwhile, the nanny-bot had seized Moonbeam’s foot and now engaged in a tug-of-war as he struggled to crawl away—all the while it continued to insist he dress properly.

 Brushing himself off, Moonbeam surveyed the scene, offering a grateful smile, “Thank you, ma’am.
 Not sure what got into that thing.”

-Moonbeam appeared on the verge of saying more—perhaps wanting to engage in some flirty banter?
-Or, perhaps he had questions about Ashley?
-This was the moment Talia had hoped for, where she could fill him in on all the peculiar edges of her bestie.
+Moonbeam appeared on the verge of saying more.
+Talia hoped he wanted to engage in some flirty banter… Or, perhaps he had questions about Ashe?
+This was the moment she had hoped for, where she could fill him in on all the peculiar edges of her bestie.

-Thinking of Ashe made Talia wonder about her friend’s progress searching through Fenclave’s databases.
-She had offered to help research clues about Ember’s whereabouts and interrogate the captured Ordyne soldiers.
-However, she first had to mop up the remnants of the robot insurrection she had intentionally sparked while aiding in the effort to reclaim Fenclave.
+Thinking of Ashe made Talia wonder about how well she was doing searching through Fenclave’s databases.
+Talia had offered to help research Ember’s whereabouts and interrogate the captured Ordyne soldiers.
+However, the first thing she had to do was mop up the remnants of the robot insurrection she had intentionally sparked.
+All so they could reclaim Fenclave.

 “Okay, then,” Moonbeam said, pivoting and stepping back toward the slippery floor.

-Talia lunged, grabbed Moonbeam’s jacket, and pulled him back before he could repeat his earlier mistake.
-His arms flailed as he struggled for balance, then he fell into her embrace.
-Their eyes met—his almond gaze filled with surprise and amusement—before he flashed his trademark grin.
+Talia grabbed Moonbeam’s jacket and yanked him back before he could repeat his earlier mistake.
+His arms spun as he struggled for balance, and he fell into her embrace.
+Their eyes met—his almond gaze locking with hers—before he flashed his trademark grin.
 “Why, hello there, you lovely goddess.
 You know, if you wanted me to stay, you just had to ask.”

-This close to him, Talia couldn’t ignore his pleasant scent, which sent her heart racing.
-He had clearly indulged in Fenclave’s amenities and had somehow found cologne—the alluring musk was undeniable.
+This close to him, Talia couldn’t ignore his pleasant scent.
+He had clearly found cologne somewhere, and it sent her heart racing.
 But was that also a hint of cinnamon?
-It reminded her of the pastries pilfered by a rogue robot earlier that morning.

-She straightened him upright, her fingers lingering on his upper arm for an extra beat.
+She set him upright, her fingers lingering on his upper arm.
 “Moonie, you don’t want to go that way; it’s all slippery, remember?”

 He glanced at the floor and muttered, “I need to remember.”

-She smiled, unable to resist asking, “Do you like to dance?
+She lit up.
+“Do you like to dance?
 Like formal?
 Or a bop?”

 Moonbeam considered the question far longer than she expected.
 “I don’t know.
 It might come to me, I suppose.
 Sometimes things do that.”

-“Maybe,” he said softly, accepting her offer.
+“Maybe,” he said softly.
 Drawing close, he placed his hand on her hip, maintaining a respectful distance.
-Talia felt a sizzle in the air between them, but did he?
+That didn’t matter to Talia; she still felt a sizzle in the air between them—did he feel it too?

 “Don’t we need music?” he asked.